McStasMcXtrace/iFit/README.txt

 software efficient and reliable.

 ** Requirements:
-Matlab (any version from 6.x), possibly a C compiler for the looktxt MeX.
+Matlab (any version from 6.x), possibly a C compiler for the looktxt  and the cbf_uncompress MeX.

 ** Installation:
 Copy the library directories where-ever you want or in MALTAB/toolbox/local: